 James Miller G3RUH

 In early 2009 we received a joint invitation from NASA and the NOAA Space Weather Prediction Center (SWPC) to partner others in downloading space weather data from the Stereo spacecraft on a "best effort" basis.
 This has required the development of hardware and software, remote control and dealing with the problems of keeping a system running around the clock.
-We considered, and find, the experience valuable training for the P5 mission operations.
+We considered, and find, the experience to be valuable training for advanced Amsat operations.
 This article describes what we did.

 Figure 1.
-Orbits of Stereo-A and Stereo-B. Launched in 2006 Oct, both are slowly moving around the path in the direction away from Earth.
-In 2011 Feb they will be opposite each other, and 2015 Jul-Nov behind the Sun.
+Orbits of Stereo-A and Stereo-B. Launched in 2006 Oct, both were then slowly moving around the path in the direction away from Earth, -A anti-clockwise, -B clockwise.
+In 2011 Feb they were opposite one other, and in 2015 Jul-Nov behind the Sun.
+As of 2016 both spacecraft are approaching Earth for an encounter around year 2024.
+Note: On 2014 Oct 01 Stereo-B has went out of commission and recovery efforts continue.

 NASA's STEREO spacecraft are two space-based observatories - one moving ahead of Earth in its orbit, the other trailing behind.
 With this pair of viewpoints, you can see the structure and evolution of solar active regions as they rotate with the sun, and storms as they shoot from the Sun and move out through space to sometimes intersect the Earth.
 You can read much more about the STEREO spacecraft on the NASA STEREO website .